yuexing/realblog/engineering/concurrency.md

 If there are cases that 'f' is accessed(read/write) guarded by 'g', then probably every case should do so.

+In the case of posting all the implementation to a thread, except for the getter which has to be synced with the caller, use LOCK to protect those fields, especially those cannot be atomatically changed.

 ## Lock

 Lock can be divided into by whether it can not acquired recursively: